-Always check the condition of the batteries and charge system before putting to sea.
+Always check the battery and charge system condition before you put out to sea.

 Keep the batteries clean and dry in order to avoid premature wear.
 Have the acidity level of the battery checked if unused for long.
 Check the level regularly.